YuvalShaul/kubernetes/labs/k8s-VirtualBox/1-infastructure-lab/README.md

 - VirtualBox: Create a Linux (RedHat 64G) machine
 - 8192 MB of RAM
 - Use your downloaded VDI file as the system disk.
-- Clone it carefully in VirtualBox - to create 3 workers and 1 master:
+- Clone it carefully in VirtualBox - to create 3 workers nodes and one control node:
   - **Clone when machine is not working**
   - right-click clone
-  - Rename your new machine (k8s-Master, k8s-A, k8s-B, k8s-C)
+  - Rename your new machine (k8s-control, k8s-a, k8s-b, k8s-b)
   - create new MAC addresses
   - Full clone !!!
-- Configure 2 or more CPUs for your master machine( settings/system).
+- Configure 2 or more CPUs for your control node machine( settings/system).
 - Make sure your new machines can work

 ## Host Machine

 - Create another machine to be used as a host - to connect and configure.
-- I'm using a local Linux (Ubuntu-20) as a host, to control master and nodes.
+- I'm using a local Linux (Ubuntu-20) as a host, to control the cluster.

 ## End Results

 - You should have:
   - a VirtualBox installation
-  - 3 kubernetes worker machines: k8s-A, k8s-B, k8s-C
+  - 3 kubernetes worker machines: k8s-a, k8s-b, k8s-c
-  - 1 kubernetes master machine: k8s-Master
+  - 1 kubernetes control machine: k8s-control
   - 1 host machine
 - We'll handle networking at the next lab.